scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - MAC<sub>i</sub> \[:2] = The Hop Field MAC for the current AS<sub>i</sub>, truncated to 2 bytes

-#### Default Hop Field MAC Algorithm
+#### Hop Field MAC Algorithm

-The algorithm used to compute the Hop Field MAC is an AS-specific choice.
-The operator of an AS can freely choose any MAC algorithm and the control service and routers of the AS do need to agree on the algorithm used, but all implementations MUST support the Default Hop Field MAC algorithm described below.
+The algorithm used to compute the Hop Field MAC is an AS-specific choice, although the Control Services and border routers within an AS MUST use the same algorithm.
+Implementations MUST also support the Default Hop Field MAC algorithm as described below.

+##### Default Hop Field MAC Algorithm

 The default MAC algorithm is AES-CMAC ({{RFC4493}}) truncated to 48-bits, computed over the Info Field and the first 6 bytes of the Hop Field with flags and reserved fields zeroed out.
 The input is padded to 16 bytes.
 The _first_ 6 bytes of the AES-CMAC output are used as resulting Hop Field MAC.